Olympics-Weightlifting-Diaz wins first ever Olympic gold for Philippines | Sports-Games

 Olympics-Weightlifting-Diaz wins first ever Olympic gold for Philippines

-Philippine's Hidily Diaz became her country's first ever Olympic gold medallist on Monday, winning the women's 55 kg category for weightlifting at Tokyo 2020.
-In her fourth and probably last Olympics, the 30-year-old lifted a combined weight of 224 kg, an Olympic record.
+Philippines' Hidilyn Diaz became her country's first ever Olympic gold medallist on Monday, winning the women's 55 kg category for weightlifting at Tokyo 2020.
+In her fourth Olympics, the 30-year-old lifted a combined weight of 224 kg, an Olympic record.
+"I am 30 years old and I thought it would be like going down, my performance, but I was shocked I was able to do it," Diaz said in a post-match interview.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)